-It’s almost Christmas, so it’s time to see what the Bible says about who Jesus was and what it tells us about the character of God.
+It’s Christmas Eve, so it’s time to see what the Bible says about who Jesus was and what it tells us about the character of God.

 Here are the relevant verses in Phil 2:5-11 [NASB]: